aiven/aiven-docs/docs/products/postgresql/howto/setup-logical-replication.md

 Aiven for PostgreSQL® represents an ideal managed solution for a variety of use cases; remote production systems can be completely migrated to Aiven using different methods including [using Aiven-db-migrate](migrate-aiven-db-migrate) or the standard [dump and restore method](migrate-pg-dump-restore).

-Whether you are migrating or have another use case to keep an existing system in sync with an Aiven for PostgreSQL service, setting up a **logical replica** is a good way to achieve that.
+Whether you are migrating or have another use case to keep an existing system in sync with an Aiven for PostgreSQL service, you can address that by setting up a **logical replica**.
 This article goes through the steps of replicating some tables from a self-managed PostgreSQL cluster to Aiven.